gtheilman/OnCallAssignments/README.md

 4. Drag the folder _name_ with little folder icon in front of it into the Terminal window.
 You are not selecting a bunch of files, but just that once line with the folder name.
 Drop it anywhere in the Terminal window.

 5. Click with your mouse anywhere in the Terminal window.
-Now press the Enter key.
+Now press the <code>Enter</code> key.

 6. Type the word _meteor_ in the Terminal window.